visual-framework/vf-core/README.md

 **👋 Downloading or cloning this repo? 🛑**

 Most won't need to clone this repo.
-Do so if you only wish to develop the architecture of the Visual Framework core or contribute a global component, otherwise use one of the boilerpates or install a component directly[add links to vf-welcome sections].
+Do so if you only wish to develop the architecture of the Visual Framework core or contribute a global component, otherwise use one of the boilerpates or install a component directly[https://visual-framework.github.io/vf-welcome/].

 ---